All India Institute of Medical Sciences, Raebareli

 All India Institute of Medical Sciences, Raebareli (AIIMS Raebareli) is a medical research public university and hospital based in Raebareli, Uttar Pradesh, India.
 One of the All India Institutes of Medical Sciences (AIIMS), It was established in 2018.

 History

 An AIIMS in Raebareli was cleared in 2009 as "Phase-II" of the Pradhan Mantri Swasthya Suraksha Yojana (PMSSY) initiative.
 Following the approval of the All India Institute of Medical Sciences (Amendment) Act, 2012 the institute was officially established via a Gazette notification in 2013.
 In 2018 outpatient department (OPD) services became operational.
 The institute has March 2020 as target day of completion.
 It operates under the mentorship of the Postgraduate Institute of Medical Education and Research (PGIMER) with the director Prof. Jagat Ram.

 Academics

 It started operation with the first batch of 50 MBBS students in 2019, one of the six AIIMSs to become operational in 2019.
 Arvind Rajwanshi was appointed executive director in March 2020.

+Dr. Amita Jain was appointed as Executive director in september 2025 and is currently in office.